|Nursing Admissions for Transfer Students and Students Seeking a 2nd Undergraduate Degree|

 - 3.0 science GPA (including Anatomy and Physiology I and II, Microbiology, and Nutrition as completed by submission of application)

-- Submission of HESI A2 scores
+- Submission of HESI A2 scores of 80% or above:

 - At least 5-7 other pre-requisites complete.
 See Transfer Nursing Guide.